fco-parga/EIT---Adidas/README.md

 **Sentiment Analysis**

-To analyze the sentiment on the scraped tweets, VADER Sentiment Analysis.
-VADER (Valence Aware Dictionary and sEntiment Reasoner) was used.
+To analyze the sentiment on the scraped tweets, VADER Sentiment Analysis was used, VADER stands for: Valence Aware Dictionary and sEntiment Reasoner.

 VADER is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains.
 >Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.